-Every year a summary of the WODC research programme is published (in Dutch) and a supplement around summer.
+Every year a summary of the WODC research programme is published (only available in Dutch) and a supplement around summer.

 Adolescent Criminal Law (ACL) was implemented on 1 April 2014 in the Netherlands.
 On behalf of the Ministry of Justice and Security (more specifically, the Directorate of Sanctions and Protection), the Research and Documentation Centre (WODC) initiated the research programme Monitoring and Evaluation of ACL (MEACL).
 The programme embodies various research projects and runs from 2014 through 2019.